gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 Installing setuptools, pip, wheel...done.
 ```

-Now you activate the virtual environment.
+Now you may activate the virtual environment.

 ```bash
 $ source ~/.virtualenvs/openstack/bin/activate
 (openstack) $
 ```

-Now you install the OpenStack
+Now you can install the OpenStack client.
-client.

 ```bash
 (openstack) $ pip install python-openstackclient
 ```

-Since we use other services in our documentation, you will install these clients as well.
+Since we use other services in our documentation, you can install these clients as well.

 ```bash
 (openstack) $ pip install python-heatclient python-designateclient python-octaviaclient